stanbar/FDKG/docs/Round 2. Voting.md

-We use [[Homomorphic Encryption ElGamal vs Paillier|ElGamal homomorphic encryption]] + Lookup Table of trapdors to decrypt the results.
+We use [[Homomorphic Encryption ElGamal vs Paillier|ElGamal homomorphic encryption]] + Lookup Table of trapdoors to decrypt the results.
 It's the same encryption scheme used in [[Comparision to Polys|Polys]].

 Let's first consider simple one candidate protocol.